lorenzosuarez/testbrowser/README.md

 ❌ **Sec-CH-UA* Client Hints**: These are controlled by Chromium engine and cannot be fully overridden in WebView

-❌ **TLS Extension Ordering**: WebView's underlying network stack determines TLS handshake details
+❌ **Sec-CH-UA* Client Hints**: Controlled by Chromium engine and expose WebView/Chromium rather than Chrome

-❌ **GREASE Randomness**: Chrome's random GREASE values are not replicable in WebView
+❌ **TLS Extension Ordering**: TLS fingerprints (JA3/JA4) depend on engine internals; Cronet improves parity but some differences remain

-❌ **HTTP/2 Frame Ordering**: Exact frame priority and ordering may differ
+❌ **HTTP/2 SETTINGS/GREASE**: Frame ordering and GREASE values may vary from Chrome

 ❌ **Request Body Proxying**: WebResourceRequest API doesn't expose POST/PUT request bodies